This post is also available in: Deutsch (German)

 Dr. iur.
 Bruno Wildhaber CISA, CISM, CGEIT, CIP

 I have been involved in information and information technology for over 30 years.
 My training profile caused every headhunter to despair, because I completed a law degree in addition to my basic training as an electronics technician, was a thoroughbred computer scientist at Sperry Univac, among other things managed a consulting team at one of the first Internet security companies in Europe as a partner and worked as an IT auditor and company manager as well as association president.
 I can even say that I also participated in a company crash and fortunately I am also involved in successful companies.
 Research was also a topic, among others I worked for SEMPER, an EU pioneer project with the meaningful title “Secure Electronic Marketplace for Europe”.
-I am a board member of Compass Security AG and have accompanied the company since its foundation.
+I was a board member of Compass Security AG and have accompanied the company since its foundation.
 Today Compass is the market leader in the ethical hacking and pentesting market and is also active internationally.

 Academic titles and diplomas say little about a person’s performance.
 The longer I think about it, the more I think that the broadest possible understanding of companies and their culture, strategy, challenges and opportunities is more important than detailed technical knowledge.
 Although the latter is very helpful at certain points, projects and plans hardly ever fail because of technology or the defectiveness of products – it is the weaknesses of each individual that cause the problems.